pnt1234/CSE891/README.md

 ### Course Requirements:
 -	Internet connection (DSL, LAN, or cable connection desirable)
--	Access to Desire2Learn (D2L), or other delivery platform.
+-	Access to [Desire2Learn](https://d2l.msu.edu) (D2L), [Piazza](https://piazza.com/msu/fall2020/cse891/home), and other delivery platform.
 -	Ability to scan and upload documents.
 -	Laptop or desktop computer with capabilities to write and execute python programs.

 ### Course Delivery:
 This course will be delivered through online (synchronous) instruction.
 You will need your MSU NetID to login to the course content on the D2L homepage (http://d2l.msu.edu).
-In D2L, you will access the course materials, quizzes, and additional resources.
+In D2L, you will access the course materials, quizzes, assignments, and additional resources.
+Zoom links for online lecture and office hours are also posted on D2L.

 ### Course Outline:
 The topics to be covered in this course include: